oracle-livelabs/goldengate/ggsa-pipeline/prepare-pipeline/prepare-pipeline.md

    ![Create GoldenGate Change Data page 3](./images/changedata_3.png "")

  12. On the catalog page, click on the Start icon on the far right of the ChangeData object in the list.
+The icons appear on hover over the row.
 Press **OK** on the confirmation dialog.
 Wait for the status to change to **Running**.

   ![Start ChangeData](./images/start_changedata.png "")